amaurycarvalho/msx-tile-forge/flatpak/README.md

 ## Developer Guide

 If you're new about flathub, it's a good idea to read [submission](https://docs.flathub.org/docs/for-app-authors/submission), [maintenance](https://docs.flathub.org/docs/for-app-authors/maintenance) and [updates](https://docs.flathub.org/docs/for-app-authors/updates) guides.
+Also, see [python wheels](https://pypi.org/) if you need include more python dependencies into `flatpak/io.github.DamnedAngel.msx-tile-forge.yaml`.

 ### How to get Flathub project repo